Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 - Have Boss variants drop their Boss item based off Chance.

 ##Changelog
+'1.0.5'
+- Added the Github Repository
+- Hopefully fixed a Small formatting error in the readme.md file

 '1.0.4'
 - I swear to god if this doesnt fix the error i'll kms